noir-lang/noir/docs/docs/glossary.md

 ### Value Notes

 Asset notes (or value notes) are representations of asset in Aztec.
 They are sent around the network via transactions.

+### Viewing Key

+Also called the Account key, the privacy key or the decryption key.

+This is the private key that is associated with plain (unregistered) Aztec account.
+This key is used to decrypt notes associated with the account.
+For an unregistered Aztec account, it is also used to spend notes.
+It can be used to [register](#account-registration) an account 1 time.

+See the [Accounts](how-aztec-works/accounts.md) page for more information.